currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 - Gain +1 modification to a later skill roll relating to this one
 - You impress someone. +1 to one INFLEUNCE roll on them later.
 #### **MOVE**
+When you are going to dodge, jump, climb, move fast, or perform any other action that requires speed or motor control, you roll MOVE .

+Move specialties
 	Diver: Swimming
 	Climber: rappelling, climbing, knot-tying (Mountaineer)
 	Acrobat: Escaping restraints, or reducing fall damage  (Acrobat)